datacarpentry/cloud-genomics/_extras/LaunchingInstances.md

 #### Connect to Amazon Instance

 1. Log into your AWC EC2 Dashboard [https://console.aws.amazon.com/ec2/](https://console.aws.amazon.com/ec2/)
-2. You should see that you have one instance, to proceed the instance state must be 'running' (if you just launched the instance it will take <5 min for the instance to start running)
+2. You should see each of the instances you created.
+To proceed the instance state must be 'running' (if you just launched the instance it will take <5 min for the instance to start running)
 <img src="../fig/logging-onto-cloud_5.png" width="500">
 3. At the bottom of the dashboard, you should see a **Public DNS** which will look something like *ec2.12.2.45.678.compute-1.amazonaws.com*.
 Copy that address (you may wish make a note of it as you will need this each time you connect.)
 <img src="../fig/logging-onto-cloud_6.png" width="500">